naimiskandar22/LinkedIn-Job-Posts-Analysis/README.md

 <b>VS Code</b> is solely used for the project due to applicable experience in development and the VS Code interface provide the following advantages:
  - Community-supported plugins can be installed directly from the VS Code interface
- - Identation are clearly visible
+ - Indentations are clearly visible
  - Python environments can be switched easily at any time while developing the project
  - VS Code allows for useful keyboard shortcuts, which includes:
    - <b>Indent/Outdent</b>